History of Albanian football: 2014–16:The Historical UEFA Euro 2016 campaign

 The qualifying draw took place on 23 February 2014.
 Albania was drawn in Group I along with Portugal, Denmark, Serbia, and Armenia.
 Qualifying matches started in September 2014.
 Albania started the qualifiers with a historic result as they beat group favourites Portugal 1–0 away thanks to a goal from Bekim Balaj.
-In the second match against Denmark at the newly renovated Elbasan Arena, Albania was on lead until the 82nd minute where Lasse Vibe equalized, with the match ending 1–1.In the next game against Serbia at Partizan Stadium, the match was abandoned in 42nd minute after several on and off the field incidents.
+In the second match against Denmark at the newly renovated Elbasan Arena, Albania was on lead by a goal from Ermir Lenjani until the 82nd minute where Lasse Vibe equalized, with the match ending in a 1–1 draw.
+In the next game against Serbia at Partizan Stadium, the match was abandoned in 42nd minute after several on and off the field incidents.
 Despite the violence by Serbia's hooligans against Albania at Partizan Stadium, Serbia was awarded the 3–0 victory after the decision by UEFA.
 The decision was appealed by both Serbia and Albania, but the decision was upheld by UEFA.
 Both associations then filed further appeals to the Court of Arbitration for Sport, and on 10 July 2015 the Court of Arbitration for Sport rejected the appeal filed by the Serbian FA, and upholds in part the appeal filed by the Albanian FA, meaning the match is deemed to have been forfeited by Serbia with 0–3 and they are still deducted three points.
 In the fourth match against Armenia at home, Albania were behind from the 4th minute after an own goal from Mërgim Mavraj, but Mavraj equalized in the 77th minute with a powerful header.
 Four minutes later Shkëlzen Gashi scored the winner, putting Albania in the 2nd position along with Denmark with 10 points.
 It was the first time that Albania ended the first part of the qualifiers in the second spot.
-Albania made history again by beating one-time world champions and UEFA Euro 2016 hosts France at the Elbasan Arena in the "Group I" friendly match to an Freekick goal from Ergys Kaçe.
+Albania made history again by beating one-time world champions and UEFA Euro 2016 hosts France at the Elbasan Arena in the "Group I" friendly match to a Freekick goal from Ergys Kaçe.
 After an unlucky draw against Denmark in Kopenhagen, Albania clinched at least a play-off place.
-Albania lost their next two Matches conceding goals in the last minute against Portugal 0-1 and against Serbia as well in the derby with 0–2 in the Elbasan Arena.
+Albania lost their next two matches, conceding goals in the last minute against Portugal 0-1 and against Serbia as well in the derby with 0–2 in the Elbasan Arena.
 Albania than defeated Armenia 0–3 in Yerevan thanks to an early own goal followed by a header in the 23rd Minute by Berat Djimsiti and a late strike from Armando Sadiku, the Albanians than qualified for the UEFA Euro 2016 its first appearance at a major men's football tournament after 50 years.
 For this achievement the entire team was bestowed the Honor of Nation Order by Albania's President Bujar Nishani.
 In addition to the qualification, Albania achieved a world record in terms of not conceding any away goals during the tournament, while scoring seven away goals.
-Albania made a record itself by winning most of their points away from home with 10 during their campagin, winning three out of four matches away during the process.
+Albania made a record itself by winning most of their points away from home with 10 during their campaign, winning three out of four matches away during the process.